MCP-Atlas: A Large-Scale Benchmark for Tool-Use Competency with Real MCP Servers: Related Work

 Efforts to scale have introduced different trade-offs.
 MCPEval~\citep{liu2025mcpeval} reaches 676 tasks through automated generation, but this can compromise task quality and naturalism.
 MCP-Bench~\citep{wang2025mcpbench} and LiveMCPBench~\citep{mo2025livemcpbench} adopt holistic LLM-as-judge scoring, which enables scale but introduces style biases---verbose responses may score differently than terse correct answers, reducing reproducibility.
 MCPVerse~\citep{zhao2025mcpverse} and MCP-RADAR~\citep{gao2025mcp} expand server coverage but rely partly on synthetic or mock implementations, limiting how well results predict real-world performance.

-\mcpbenchmark resolves these trade-offs through three design choices.
+MCP-Atlas addresses these trade-offs through three design choices.
 First, we achieve scale (1,000 tasks across 36 servers and 220 tools) while maintaining quality through systematic manual verification rather than automated generation.
-Second, we replace holistic LLM-as-judge scoring with \textit{claims-based evaluation}: each task defines independent, verifiable factual claims that the correct answer must contain, enabling objective partial-credit scoring without the authoring burden of full programmatic validation (achieving 78\% agreement with human judges; see \S\ref{sec:eval_protocol}).
-Third, we ensure evaluation fidelity by using exclusively real MCP servers and systematically including 5--10 plausible distractors per task, directly testing the tool discovery capabilities that prior work identifies as a primary failure mode.
-Together, these choices yield a benchmark that is simultaneously large-scale, objective, and realistic.
+Second, we replace holistic LLM-as-judge scoring with \textit{claims-based evaluation}: each task defines independent, verifiable factual claims that the correct answer must contain, enabling claim-level judge-assisted partial-credit scoring without the authoring burden of full programmatic validation.
+Third, we ensure evaluation fidelity by using exclusively real MCP servers and systematically include plausible distractors per task, directly testing the tool discovery capabilities that prior work identifies as a primary failure mode.
+Together, these choices yield a benchmark that is simultaneously large-scale, structured, and realistic.